indubitablement2/Pixitale/README.md

 - Similar to normal light, but sample from a direction instead of a point.
 Also blocked by background cell.

 #### Npc
-- Shared between players in mutiplayer?
+- Shared between players in multiplayer?

 #### Home Area
 - Can flag chunks as home.
 Save what the player built and gets repaired for free.
 - Should repair speed increase with the number of npc?
 - Needs an npc home nearby?
-- Shared between players in mutiplayer?
+- Shared between players in multiplayer?

 #### Stats
 To make it simple to compute stats, all stats are additive and use int.